Losant/losant-docs/docs/workflows/outputs/webhook-reply.md

 ![Webhook Reply Node ReplyId](/images/workflows/outputs/webhook-reply-node-replyid.png "Webhook Reply Node ReplyId")

-The reply id path by default is `data.replyId` - which is where a webhook (that expects a reply) places the reply id for the current webhook trigger request.
+The reply ID path by default is `data.replyId` - which is where a webhook (that expects a reply) places the reply ID for the current webhook trigger request.
 But if for some reason you have moved the replyId to a different part of the payload, or you are using multiple workflows and passing the replyId between them under a different field name, you can set the path to that field here.
-If there is no reply id at the path given, the webhook reply node does nothing.
+If there is no reply ID at the path given, the webhook reply node does nothing.